varun-s22/study-material-website/README.md

 This repo, is a assignment repository for Wised.
 Its a website for publishing your own study material / check out existing materials.
 This is a free to use, and open source website for the same motive

+## Features

+- Its a free and open source website for joining courses online for students.
+- If you're an instructor, you can also upload your courses for free.
+- Students can also get to download the material, for later use.
+- Its free of any sort of subscription, and authentication.
+Its FOR THE PEOPLE - BY THE PEOPLE

 ## Setup

 - Get the repository, via `git clone`.